Tech Tips for iPhone XS, XS Max and XR (applies also to iPhone 11 series)

 Gigsky eSIM needs to be turned ON and selected in order for the services to work.
 However, at the end of your trip, do NOT delete your eSIM.
 Simply turn OFF the eSIM.
 The eSIMs are reusable and should not be considered disposable.

 I’m careful with data usage when I travel, but I still use so much more than when I’m at home.
 Why?

 Mobile users sometimes feel frustrated by how quickly they cycle through data when traveling.
-In our everyday lives we typically use much less data as we connect to WiFi in our homes and offices and other places we frequent on a regular basis.
+In our everyday lives we typically use much less cellular data, as we connect to WiFi in our homes and offices.
 When we travel, we often are in unfamiliar places and rely much more on mobile cellular data to help us find directions, look up information, communicate with others and keep up with work.
-It’s easy to overlook how much data it takes to pull your emails or open attachments or send photos or navigate using a map app.
+It’s easy to overlook how much data it takes to pull your emails, open attachments, send photos or navigate using a map app.

 There are a few precautions you can take to help limit your use of data when traveling:

 - For eSIM users, make sure roaming is turned off.
 Keeping your roaming on can create an expensive problem if you’re not on the right eSIM, or if you are using your physical SIM and home carrier without realizing it.
 By keeping roaming off, you will not accidentally use another, more expensive service.